Searchresults

 In this education tip you will get introduced to different types of open-book exams, when you can use an open-book exam, the practical guidelines you should take into account during the open-book exam and how to assess it afterwards.

-Open-book Exams: What?An open-book exam is an assessment in which …
+Open-book Exams: What?An open-book exam is an assessment …

 Read more -